talmeym/regurgitator-extensions-web-yml/README.md

 ### create-file-response

-a create-file-response step returns a response from regurgitator, with it's contents read from a file on the classpath, with the name of the file sourced from a parameter value. this is useful when you receive an http request for a file, and you wish to simply return the contents of that file, if it exists.
+a create-file-response step returns a response from regurgitator, with its contents read from a file on the classpath, with the name of the file sourced from a parameter value. this is useful when you receive an http request for a file, and you wish to simply return the contents of that file, if it exists.

 ```yml
 create-file-response: